PdxCodeGuild/class_liger/README.md

-- `git branch` to check that you're on the master branch, use `git checkout main` to go to the master branch if needed.
+- `git branch` to check that you're on the main branch, use `git checkout main` to go to the main branch if needed.

-- `git status` to check if your local master branch is up to date with origin/master on Github.
+- `git status` to check if your local main branch is up to date with origin/main on Github.

 - `git pull` if needed to pull any recent changes to your local repository